sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 Calculate Count to datatype double
 -----------------------------------

-It Calculates cast the Count field to datatype double using CastColumnType Node.
+It calculates the Cast Count field to datatype double using CastColumnType Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^